The Emacs Widget Library

 These are explicit buttons made with the push-button widget.
 The main difference from the link widget is that the buttons will be displayed as GUI buttons when possible.

-To make them easier to locate, buttons are emphasized in the buffer.
+To make them easier to locate, buttons are emphasized in the buffer with a distinctive face, like widget-button-face or widget-mouse-face.

 3 Programming Example